Quantum computational chemistry: Quantum computational chemistry algorithms

-Chemically inspired ansatze result from adapting classical computational chemistry algorithms to run efficiently on quantum computers.
-These ansatze prepare a trial state by considering the details of the chemical system under investigation.
-Most notably, the coupled cluster (CC) method discussed in Sec.~\ref{Subsec:method} has been extended to produce the unitary coupled cluster (UCC) ansatz.
-The UCC method creates a parametrised trial state by considering excitations above the initial reference state, and can be written as
+\paragraph{Chemically inspired ans\"atze \\} { b.
+Chemically inspired ans\"atze} Chemically inspired ans\"atze result from adapting classical computational chemistry algorithms to run efficiently on quantum computers.
+Most notably, the coupled cluster (CC) method discussed in Sec.~\ref{Subsubsec:CC} can be extended to produce the unitary coupled cluster (UCC) ansatz~\cite{hoffmann1988ucc,bartlett1989ucc}.
+The UCC method creates a parametrized trial state by considering excitations above the initial reference state, and can be written as

 where $T = \sum_i T_i$, and